-How To Handle Last-minute Wahala Like A Pro" – Casual, Relatable
+How To Handle Last-minute Wahala Like A Pro

 Handle last-minute changes like a pro with backups, good comms & sharp thinking in Naija events.

-1. Always Have a Backup Plan (Plan B and C!)
+1. Always Have a Backup Plan (Plan B, Plan C… and Plan D!)

 3. Stay Calm and Think Fast